 If your ends look like they need a little bit of TLC while you're in-between hair cuts, you can mask the appearance of split ends with a natural and nourishing hair oil.
-Apply Pure Marula Oil to the ends and lengths of your hair to conceal splits.
+Apply a few drops of your favorite hair nourishing oil (we love pure marula oil) to the ends and lengths of your hair to conceal splits.
 The nourishing formula will not only mask frayed ends, but it will keep your hair hydrated and shiny too.

 Some clever styling tips will also help hide frayed edges.
 For example, you could tie your hair up into a low bun and keep the strands in place with a gentle hair tie.
 Or you could curl your hair inward to create a voluminous finish minus the obvious split ends.

 Find Out: Want Thicker, Fuller Hair?
 Try This

 The Bottom Line: How to Help Hair Grow Faster